LappleApple/awesome-leading-and-managing/Transitioning to Management.md

 - [The Role of a VP of Engineering](https://blog.brunomiranda.com/the-role-of-a-vp-of-engineering-648a09a3ad56) - by Bruno Miranda.
 Takeaway: VPEs are measured by the success of their team; set process in terms of "*why* we do what we do"; keep coding; manage up and down.

+- [What Does a VP of Engineering Do?](https://medium.com/@dandemeyere/what-does-a-vp-of-engineering-do-75da2086f74d) - by Dan DeMeyere.
+Takeaway: "VP’s of Engineering are essential to making sure the trains run on time and identifying the best way to lay down tracks.
+If the CTO knows the destination, the VPE is identifying the route to get there."

 - [“What Does a VP of Engineering Do, Again?”](https://medium.com/@raffi/what-does-a-vp-of-engineering-do-again-553817fbbf2a) - by Raffi Krikorian & Dave Loftesness.
 Takeaway: a VP Engineering's primary duties involve "establishing focus; leading and designing the engineering org; and representing engineering at the leadership level."